Kerry London

 She has also had an extensive teaching career leading the design and development of numerous innovative academic programs.
 She led the development of the first online Masters of Construction Management program (Aus).

 She held a Ministerial appointment on the Built Environment Industry Innovation Council and was a Board Member of NSW Architects Registration Board.
 She was the first academic appointed to ARC College of Experts HCA Panel representing the Building FOR Code.
 She is the Board Chair of the Sustainable Infrastructure Institute of Australia, a member of the Australian Institute of Company Directors and a Fellow of NSW Royal Society of Science.
 She has recently been invited to represent Australia on an International Standards Organisation Committee to draft a new International Standard in her field of research.
 She is a CEDA Trustee.
-She is a Fellow Chartered Institute of Building and a Royal Society Fellow NSW
+She is a Fellow Chartered Institute of Building and a Royal Society Fellow NSW.

 Education/Academic qualification